Helsinki-NLP/prosody/README.md

-# Predicting Prosodic Prominence from Text with Pre-trained Contextualized Word Representations
+# Predicting Prosodic Prominence from Text
-This repository contains the prosody corpus and code from the paper: [Link here]
+This repository contains the prosody corpus and code from the paper: [Predicting Prosodic Prominence from Text with Pre-trained Contextualized Word Representations]()
 * Helsinki Prosody Corpus
 * System for predicting prosodic prominence